ProjectQuiet House

 Navigating a sensitive site

 The building is embedded into the landscape’s natural contours, adopting a low-slung, linear form.
-This design response is strategically positioned on the flattest area of the site to touch the ground as lightly as possible while navigating buried utilities and necessary ecological buffers.
+This design response is strategically positioned to touch the ground as lightly as possible while navigating buried utilities and sensitive ecological buffers.

 Colours and textures have been deeply inspired by the surrounding Devon soil and site minerals, creating a poetic, contemporary interpretation of the local vernacular through stone plinths and a modernised cob construction.